Y-CHETHAN/19AI539/Exp4/README.md

 ```
 /*
-Program to create and design an android application tp send SMS using Intent.
+Program to create and design an android application to send SMS using Intent.
-Developed by: Y Chethan
+Developed by        : Y Chethan
-Registeration Number : 212220230008
+Registration Number : 212220230008
 */
 ```
 ### MainActivity.java